Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #6 on this year’s Best Finance & Financial Management Schools in the Southeast Region list.
-UGA is a very large public school located in the medium-sized city of Athens.
+University of Georgia came in at #6 in this year’s edition of the Best Finance & Financial Management Schools in the Southeast Region ranking.
+UGA is a fairly large public school located in the medium-sized city of Athens.

 After completing their degree, finance graduates from UGA carry an average student debtload of $21,186.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $191.